 Not far from the railway station of Ravenna, in a little piazza paved with sampietrini, stands the ARIAN BAPTISTERY, UNESCO World Heritage Monument since 1996.

 A bit of history

 Later, during the 13th century, the Benedictine monks took care of it and handed it over to the clergy.

 Nestled amidst the buildings of the historic centre, it is hard to picture the Arian Baptistery in its original splendour.

-The only exception is the mosaic decoration of the dome depicting the baptism of Christ, as it was in the Neonian (or Orthodox) Baptistery.
+The only exception is the mosaic decoration of the dome depicting the baptism of Christ, an image present also in the Neonian (or Orthodox) Baptistery.

-The external concentric band depicts the twelve apostles walking to a majestic gemmed throne crested by a cross; a purple coat hangs from the cross’ arms, symbol of the bodily nature and human suffering of Christ.
+The external concentric band depicts the twelve apostles walking towards a majestic gemmed throne crested by a cross; a purple coat hangs from the cross’ arms, symbol of the bodily nature and human suffering of Christ.

 The mosaic of the baptism dates back to Theodoric’s age, while the apostles were almost completely restored in the middle of the 6th century.